amjedkhan00122/learn-JavaScript/README.md

-# learn-JavaScript
+# learn-Python
-This repo will help you to learn js.
+This repo will help you to learn python.
 And learn open source contibution.